This Beer Battered Halibut is made with white fish, flour, garlic powder, chili powder, egg, beer and fried in oil.

 - Oil

-See recipe card for Beer Battered Halibut quantities.
+See recipe card for Beer Battered Fish Recipe quantities.

 In a large bowl, mix the flour, garlic powder, and chili powder.
 Whisk in the egg and beer.
 Let it sit for 10 minutes before dipping.
 Pat the fish dry with paper towels and add the salt and pepper on it.
 Dip the fish into the mixture and place on a plate.